-Most volunteers at Loyola University Health System come to us seeking the unique fulfillment that arises from serving others and learning new skills.
-Volunteers work each week to support patients, visitors and staff throughout our health system.
-Loyola volunteers are valued partners who play a vital role in helping to provide important services for our patients.
+Most volunteers at Loyola Medicine come to us seeking the unique fulfillment that arises from serving others and learning new skills.
+Volunteers work each week to support patients and their families as well as visitors and staff throughout our health system.
+Loyola’s volunteers are valued partners who play a vital role in helping to provide important services for our patients.
 They add a unique and personal dimension to fulfilling our mission in treating the human spirit.

 Opportunities exist in a variety of areas.
 Every effort is made to place a volunteer in their area of interest.
-The following are a few examples of our volunteer program opportunities:
+Volunteer program opportunities include (but are not limited to):

-- Clerical Office Duties – assist various departments with invaluable day-to-day contributions such as data-entry, filing and answering phones.
+- Clerical office duties — Assist various departments with invaluable day-to-day contributions such as of data-entry, filing and answering phones.

-- Escorting – welcome and escort patients and visitors to their destinations.
+- Escort services — Welcome and escort patients and visitors to their destinations.

-The Loyola Junior Volunteer Summer Program is a structured and supervised program that allows students to perform meaningful activities in the service of others.
-Through a series of service rotations in different health-care environments, dedicated adult professionals serve as role models for professional behavior, supervise students and set standards that encourage students to grow in community involvement and service.
+Loyola’s junior volunteer summer program is a structured and supervised program that allows students to perform meaningful activities in the service of others.
+Through a series of service rotations in various healthcare environments, dedicated adult professionals serve as role models for professional behavior, supervise students and set standards that encourage students to grow in community involvement and service.

-Students can commit to additional service hours and continue volunteering after the summer program ends.
+Students may commit to additional service hours and continue volunteering after the summer program ends.
 Junior volunteers also are accepted on a rolling admissions basis for after school and holiday break assignments.

 Junior Volunteer Program Requirements